How Much Does It Cost to Start a Cleaning Business in 2026?

 Cleaning Supplies And Inventory Replenishment

-• Detergents and cleaning agents
+• Detergents and cleaning agents (all-purpose, glass, disinfectant, degreaser)

-• Disposables: Paper towels, garbage bags
+• Disposables: Paper towels, garbage bags, toilet seat covers

 Insurance And Liability Coverage